-Smallholder farms will remain the mainstay for Bhutanese agriculture into the coming decade, and perhaps beyond, while initiatives to upscale commercial large-scale farms pick up pace.
+Smallholder farms will remain the mainstay for Bhutanese agriculture into the coming decade, and perhaps beyond, while initiatives to upscale commercial largescale farms pick up pace.
 Almost all (98%) of Bhutan's farms are smallholders (<12 acres/ 5ha).
-Of this, 25 percent, one out of every four Bhutanese farmers, own less
+Of this, 25 percent, one out of every four Bhutanese farmers, own less than one acre of land.
+Such farmsteads of less than an acre may be better classified as marginal holders, and farm support interventions for such farms will be tailored accordingly to contribute to household food self-sufficiency.

-Contribution from the smallholders to national food security is significant therefore continued support for these categories of farmers will have a greater impact on the domestic food self-sufficiency than a small number of large farms.
+Contribution from the smallholders to national food security is significant therefore continued support for these categories of farmers will have a greater impact on the domestic food selfsufficiency than a small number of large farms.